Analysis of chaos and regularity in the open Dicke model: CHAOS AND REGULARITY IN THE OPEN DICKE MODEL

-Now, we present the second case $\gamma=0.2$, where the isolated classical system shows regular motion~\cite{Chavez2016}.
+For the second case $\gamma=0.2$, the isolated classical system shows regular motion~\cite{Chavez2016}.
 For the real spectrum of the Dicke Hamiltonian with coupling strengths in the normal phase ($\gamma<\gamma_{\text{c}}$), the spectral fluctuations are generally regular (Poisson distribution)~\cite{Bastarrachea2014b}.
-Nevertheless, we follow the same method of studying the complex spectrum of the Dicke Liouvillian taking regions organized by the increasing eigenvalue absolute value (see Fig.~\ref{fig:ConvergedEigenvalues}~(a)).
+Nevertheless, we follow the same method of studying the complex spectrum of the Dicke Liouvillian taking regions organized by the increasing eigenvalue absolute value [see Fig.~\ref{fig:ConvergedEigenvalues}~(a)].

 We take the same moving windows of 500 consecutive eigenvalues and apply the same procedure described above for the case $\gamma=1$.
-In Fig.~\ref{fig:ADTest_j1}~(d) we show the Anderson-Darling test, where we see a more interesting behavior as in the previous case.
-For the low coupling case we see that the complex spectrum of the Dicke Liouvillian behaves regular following the 2D Poisson distribution at low eigenvalue absolute values, confirming the regular behavior of the spectrum.
-However, there is a transition region where this integrability breaks around a value $|\lambda|\sim30$.
-After this value, there are some fluctuations until the chaotic behavior of the spectrum seems to be reached for values $|\lambda|>60$.
-The last finding is important, since it suggests that the low coupling strength in the system does not guarantee the regularity of the system for the full complex spectrum.
+In Fig.~\ref{fig:ADTest_j1}~(d) we show the Anderson-Darling test.
+For low eigenvalue absolute values the complex spectrum follows the 2D Poisson distribution, confirming the regular behavior of the spectrum.
+However, there is a transition region where this integrability breaks around $|\lambda|\sim25$.
+After this value, there are some fluctuations until the chaotic behavior of the spectrum seems to be reached at values around $|\lambda|\approx 65$.
+This suggests that the low coupling strength in the system does not guarantee the regularity of the system for the full complex spectrum.